-According to the latest estimate, the population of the city of Paris is 2.34 million people.
-However, the population of the surrounding suburbs is estimated to be 10.5 million.
+However, the population of the surrounding suburbs is estimated to be around 10.5 million, which makes it the most populous urban area in the European Union.
 Today, the people who live in Paris and the surrounding areas have a slightly higher than average income and a younger median age in comparison with the rest of France.
 These people also are largely diverse and more immigrants live in Paris and its surrounding cities than they do in the rest of France.

-After World War I the population of Paris first reached 3 million inhabitants.
-The war was over, and many people were moving to the city in order to have access to merchants and various goods that were hard to come by in the country.
-The city began to bustle shortly after the war, and was one of the first parts of France that began to recuperate.
-For the rest of the 20th century though, the population began to decline slightly, and by the 1960s it fell dramatically to 2.2 million people.
-During this time period though, other large cities around the world such as London and New York City also saw a major decrease in their population.
-At the beginning of the 21st century the population began rising once again and between 1999 and 2009 there was a consistent growth of approximately 100,000 people per year.
-This is due to the large amount of people aged 18-40 living in the area, and having children.
+After World War I, the population of Paris first reached 3 million inhabitants.
+The war was over, and many people were moving to the city in order to have access to merchants and various goods that were hard to find elsewhere in the country.
+The city began to bustle shortly after the war and was one of the first parts of France that began to recuperate.
+For the rest of the 20th century, the population began to decline slightly, and by the 1960s, it fell dramatically to 2.2 million people.
+During this time period, other large cities around the world including London and New York City also saw a major decrease in their populations.
+At the beginning of the 21st century, France's population began to rise again, and between 1999 and 2009, there was a consistent growth of approximately 100,000 people per year.
+This is due to the large amount of people aged 18-40 living in the area that had children.

 The people who live in and around Paris are very different from those who live in other parts of France.
-Not only is the median age younger, and their income higher, but they also live very active lives and are fairly relaxed.
+Not only is their income higher and the median age of people in the city is younger than that of France as a whole (which is 41.1 years), but they also live very active lives and are fairly relaxed.
 One of the reasons that many people live in and around Paris is due to the high wages in the city.
-In the Parisian region, higher wages are normal, and people can make more money in the city doing a job, than they can in the countryside doing the exact same job.
-The median income in Paris is approximately 25,000 Euros, however it fluctuates depending on the arrondissement around Paris.
-For example, in median income in the 7th arrondissement is over 41,000 Euros.
-In general, people who live in the Western parts of the city make more money than those who live elsewhere in the city.
+In the Parisian region, higher wages are normal, and people can make more money in the city doing a job than they can in the countryside doing the same field.
+The average household income in Paris is approximately 36,085 Euros, which is 60% higher than France's national average.
+However, wages fluctuate depending on the arrondissement around Paris.
+For example, median income in the 7th arrondissement is over 41,000 Euros.
+In general, people who live in the Western parts Paris make more money than those who live in other parts of the city.